XieGuochao/xieguochao.github.io/_pages/about.md

   - /about.html
 ---

 I am Guochao Xie (谢国超).
-I am currently a Computer Science and Engineering studen at The Chinese University of Hong Kong, Shenzhen.
+I am currently a Computer Science and Engineering student at The Chinese University of Hong Kong, Shenzhen.
 My research interest is Systems studies.
 I am seeking for summer research or internship on the area of systems.

 For more detail, please click [Teaching](/teaching), [CV](/cv), [Schedule](/schedule), and [Projects](/projects).